 Placing Concrete anchors.
-If anchors will be placed in concrete, follow instructions in Install Stabilizing System (p.
-60) to determine anchor layout.
-Either place anchors immediately after the concrete has been poured or drill them in after the concrete has set.
+If anchors are required in concrete, follow instructions in Install Stabilizing System (p.
+62) to determine anchor layout.
+Place anchors immediately after the concrete has been poured or drill them in after the concrete has set following manufacturer's instructions.